DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_62_wasabi-wallet.md

 It’s targeted for how to handle transfers to cold storage.
 You can safely transfer bitcoin from WasabiWallet to your cold storage.
 WasabiWallet doesn’t use your full node but automatically use Tor and a version of Neutrino that makes it a lot better for privacy then most other light wallets.

 But you don’t want to transfer all your bitcoin in the same transaction.
 The key is to be unpredictable.
 Chain analysis is looking for patterns.
-If you deposit 1 bitcoin and mix it and then combine all the outputs and transfer 1 bitcoin out, you can make the assumption that it’s the same bitcoin and the mixing is lost.
-This is based on an environment with low transaction fees.
+If you deposit 1 bitcoin and mix it and then combine all the outputs and transfer 1 bitcoin out, you can make the assumption that it’s the same bitcoin and the mixing is wasted.
+The practisec is based on an environment with low transaction fees.

 * Be unpredictable.
-If you have 5 bitcoins, deposit in uneven chunks (and don’t put 5 bitcoins in a hot wallet).
+If you have 5 bitcoins, deposit it in uneven chunks (and don’t put 5 bitcoins in a hot wallet).
 For example, start by depositing 1 bitcoin, then 0,7 then 1,2 and so on.
 Do the transactions at different times during the day.
 This can seem like a lot of work.
 But, if you do the mixing well, this is the only time you have to do it.
 If you do it poorly, you might have to go back later and do it again.
 * Aim for an anonymity set of at least 50.
 This’ll be visible at each separate output in Wasabi Wallet.
 * If you’ve mixed 5 bitcoins then you might end up with 50 outputs of 0,1 bitcoin.
 If you were going to transfer all out individually, you’d have to do 50 different transactions and would end up with a lot of different addresses.
 Is it safe to combine some of the outputs when withdrawing?
 Again, the key is unpredictability.
 You can probably combine up to 5-10 outputs of 0,1 bitcoin without reducing your privacy.
 Make sure you change your behaviour (sometimes transfer 0,3 bitcoin, next time 0,5 and so on).
-Do the transfers at different times during the day and never send to reuse an old address.
+Do the transfers at different times during the day and never send to any old addresses you control.
 * *Advanced*.
-Mix some of your outputs more the once will sort of grow your anonymity set exponentially and make tracking much harder.
+If you mix some of your outputs more the once it will sort of grow your anonymity set exponentially and make tracking much harder.
 This won’t cost much and makes you more unpredictable.
 The easiest solution is to change the config.json file.
 The default location is on *Windows* `C:\Users\{User}\AppData\Roaming\WalletWasabi\Client\Config.json` and on *Linux/macOS* `~/.walletwasabi`.
 Change the line `MixUntilAnonymitySet` from `50` to a number of `100` or more.
 To be even more unpredictable, change this number from time to time.
 Restart Wasabi Wallet for the new changes to effect.

 ------